-1 As defined in the Chapter entitled "Investment Restrictions" WCM China Growth Equity Fund
+1 As defined in the Chapter entitled "Investment Restrictions".

 The Fund is not managed relative to a specific index.
-However, for indicative purposes only, the Fund's performance may be compared to MSCI China A Shares Index Net Total Return.
+However, for indicative purposes only, the Fund's performance may be compared to MSCI China All Shares Index Net Total Return.
 In practice, the portfolio of the Fund is likely to include constituents of the index, however, the Fund is unconstrained by the reference index and may therefore significantly deviate from it.

-- are looking for exposure to the domestic Chinese equity markets; - are looking for a relatively concentrated portfolio; - can afford to set aside capital for long term horizon; - can accept significant temporary losses; and - can tolerate volatility.
+- are looking for exposure to Chinese companies and equity markets; - are looking for a relatively concentrated portfolio; - can afford to set aside capital for long term horizon; - can accept significant temporary losses; and - can tolerate volatility.